HuiwenZhang/rl-benchmark/README.md

 simple and compact implementations of reinforcement learning benchmark algorithms

 ## Contents
-- agents
+- agents: RL algorithms
-- buffer
+- buffer: impliment typical memeory strucures for off policy learning, such as DQN with replay
-- demo
+- demo: demonstrations using implimented algorithms

 ## test and task
 You can validate all the algorithms by runing the scripts in 'demo' folder.
 To make our implementations simple, concise and clear,